nice(1p) - phpMan

 nice utility

-Run utility with the default lower nice value.
+Run utility with the default higher or equal nice value.

 nice -n <positive integer> utility